dychen/django-tutorial/README.md

 	$ heroku keys:add

-<a name="updatingbashrc">Updating .bashrc</a>
+<a name="updatingbashprofile">Updating .bash_profile</a>
 -------------------------------------------
 If you want to be able to run commands such as rabbitmqctl from anywhere, you have to add its source directory to the $PATH environment variable.
 However, this variable isn't shared across different terminal sessions, so it gets reset every time you log in and out or open a new terminal window.
-To fix this, you need to modify your user's .bashrc, which is located in your home directory (~) and gets loaded up every time a new shell window opens.
+To fix this, you need to modify your user's .bash_profile, which is located in your home directory (~) and gets loaded up every time a new shell window opens.
+(For a discussion on .bash_profile vs .bashrc, read [this](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html)).
 When you're modifying this, you have to know the path to the source directory of the commands you want to be able to run from anywhere.

 For rabbitmqctl and rabbitmq-server, those commands are located in /usr/local/sbin.
-To add this to your bashrc, in ~/.bashrc, add the following line:
+To add this to your bash_profile, in ~/.bash_profile, add the following line:

 	PATH=$PATH:/usr/local/sbin

 Or, you can do the following:

-	echo 'PATH=$PATH:/usr/local/sbin' >> ~/.bashrc
+	$ echo 'PATH=$PATH:/usr/local/sbin' >> ~/.bash_profile

 Now, you have to reload the shell for the changes to take place.
-The following command just reloads ~/.bashrc, which is just as good:
+The following command just reloads ~/.bash_profile, which is just as good:

-	exec bash
+	$ source ~/.bash_profile

 Ror Python, do the same thing, except the path will be /usr/local/share/python.